ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

   <em>Figure 9</em>
 </p>

-**(3)** I needed to validate that this was indeed a scanning attempt by `40.80.148.42`, so I narrowed my search query to Suricata logs using the query:
+<h4>(3)</h4> I needed to validate that this was indeed a scanning attempt by `40.80.148.42`.

+I started by narrowing my search query to Suricata logs using the query:

 ```spl
 index=botsv1